denten-books/plain-text/3-chapter.md

 [^ln3-domlayer]: The DOM technically exists at the application layer of the OSI model.

-![Layers of an OSI node on the left.
-A network of connected OSI devices to the right.
-The interfaces interfaces through the top-most (application) level, outermost to the network.
+![A zoomed out view of the connected OSI model.
+Single node structure on the left.
+Connected devices on the right.
+The user has access through the top-most (application) level, outermost to the network.
 From @piatkowski_iso-ansi_1980, 114-15.](images/osi.png)

 These are the same layers that Alexander Galloway unites in a system of what he